 - Lower costs

-With cloud storage, there’s no need to rack and stack servers.
-Small businesses can scale workloads as needed, in just a few clicks using built-in features.
-This capability allows you to easily scale up, down and out.
-This flexibility dramatically cuts your overhead costs associated with monitoring and scaling resources manually.
+, there’s no need to rack and stack servers.
+Instead, small businesses can scale workloads as needed in just a few clicks using built-in features.
+This capability allows you to scale up, down, and out easily.
+This flexibility dramatically cuts the overhead costs associated with manually monitoring and scaling resources.

 On-premise Servers for Small Business

-Some businesses like the idea of on-premises because it does not require an internet connection for onsite employees to access storage, making it fully available without the need for a good connection.
+Some businesses like the idea of on-premises because it does not require an internet connection for onsite employees to access storage, making it fully available without a good connection.
 However, recognize that having all of your data on the server limits access to only those working in the office—excluding today’s many remote workers.
-In addition, on-premises will require power and backup power (such as a generator), and a storage backup system, which will add to your costs.
+In addition, on-premises will require power and backup power (such as a generator) and a storage backup system, which will add to your costs.

 How Much Does a Server Cost for a Small Business?

-How to choose server for your small business
+How to choose a server for your small business

-In order to determine if you are going to move to the cloud or keep it in house you need to consider the upfront cost, monthly fees, user-friendliness, flexibility, support and security.
+To determine if you will move to the cloud or keep it in-house, you need to consider the upfront cost, monthly fees, user-friendliness, flexibility, support, and security.

 How to set up a server for businesses

-Consider what all you will need included such CPU, hard disk storage, RAM and the scalability that you will expect from your equipment.
-Many businesses these days are setting up hybrid server solutions in order to get the best ROI.
+Consider what you will need to set up a server.
+You will need a CPU, hard disk storage, RAM, and the scalability you expect from your equipment.
+Many businesses are setting up hybrid server solutions to get the best ROI.

 The ability for businesses to embrace both the public cloud and local data can improve their IT agility and maximize efficiency.
-In a hybrid solution, data and applications can move between on-premise servers and public clouds for greater flexibility and more deployment options.
-In other words, you can keep files that your LOB software uses on-premises, and the rest of your files and documents in the cloud.
+In addition, data and applications can move between on-premise servers and public clouds for greater flexibility and more deployment options in a hybrid solution.
+In other words, you can keep files that your LOB software uses on-premises and the rest of your files and documents in the cloud.

-While a hybrid solution seems to offer the best of both worlds for some companies, it really is a temporary solution.
-Today, small- and medium-sized businesses are already running almost half of their workloads in the public cloud and this number is forecast to rise.
+While a hybrid solution seems to offer some companies the best of both worlds, it is temporary.
+Today, small- and medium-sized businesses are already running almost half of their workloads in the public cloud, which is forecast to rise.
 With that in mind, it’s hard to ignore the benefits of fully migrating to the cloud with understaffed and overworked IT departments.